Modes ~ For the Backup Guitarist

 and the notes are D — E — F# G —A — B C — D.

-We could call this the Fifth Mode of the G scale, but we call it D Myxilodian.
+We could call this the Fifth Mode of the G scale.
+We can also call it D Myxilodian or D Mix.

-The melody may use a lot of D notes and almost always will end on an D note.
+The melody may use a lot of D notes and often will end on an D note.

 If you want to write the sheet music, you would still use the G scale.
 If you used D Major you would have to use a flat-7.

-In Myxilodian we use the I and VII a lot.
-Also the v.
+In Myxilodian the I and VII chords are very common.
+And you will hear the v.

 VI Aeolian